 For all that, The Abyss is also a film where James Cameron seems to be constantly underreaching himself and propping the film up with cliches.
 Michael Biehns fate for the entire film is set in the moment he curtly dismisses a lecture on pressure psychosis and this becomes an issue that gets needlessly bent out of shape to make Biehn into the villain of the piece.

-The most annoying aspect about The Abyss remains the aliens, which are an irritatingly standard rehash of the E.T.s in Close Encounters of the Third Kind (1977) introduced in cliche glowing lights to the accompaniment of ethereal choruses.
-And once introduced, James Cameron seems to have little idea what to do with them.
+The most disappointing aspect of The Abyss remains the aliens, which are a standard rehash of the E.T.s in Close Encounters of the Third Kind (1977) introduced in cliche glowing lights to the accompaniment of ethereal choruses.
+Moreover, once they are introduced, James Cameron seems to have little idea what to do with them.
 In fact, one gets the feeling that Camerons interest lies more in the underwater technology and his characters than the aliens at all (he subsequently spent most of the 00s making a series of deep-sea diving documentaries).
 It is surely significant that the descent into the abyss is given more time than what happens once Ed Harris arrives there.

 The ending comes as a dramatically unsatisfying abruptness Ed Harris descends into the abyss, the aliens save him.
 The big (anti)-climax of the film is the aliens ship rising to the surface, carrying the rig with it whereupon the film abruptly stops.
 Certainly, in the The Abyss The Special Edition, which was released in 1992, we have more scenes that show the aliens are holding waves all around the world suspended in a demonstration against the use of nuclear weaponry.
-However, the ending of the original cinematic release, which comes without that explanation, is one big anticlimax.
+However, the ending of the original cinematic release, which comes without that explanation, ended up being a major anticlimax.

 James Camerons other genre films as director (and usually writer) are:- Piranha II: Flying Killers (1981), The Terminator (1984), Aliens (1986), Terminator 2: Judgment Day (1991) and Avatar (2009).
 Cameron also wrote the screenplay for Strange Days (1995) and produced the tv series Dark Angel (2000-2), the remake of Solaris (2002), the rock diving film Sanctum (2011) and Cirque du Soleil: Worlds Away (2012).